0LNetworkCommunity/documentation/docs/guides/founder/migrate-to-v8.md

 This guide implements the community-approved **FILO** (First-In-Last-Out) proposal ([read the rationale](https://docs.openlibra.io/blog/proposals/back-to-filo-the-future-of-open-libra)).
 Learn why you must run a "re-join" action and receive a "vouch" from a friend to reactivate your account.

 :::note
 **Founder accounts require vouches for coins to unlock.** Without at least one valid vouch that provides sufficient trust score, your coins remain locked indefinitely.
-This security measure prevents abandoned or compromised accounts from accessing funds.
+This security measure prevents abandoned or sybil accounts from accessing funds.
 :::

 ## Prerequisites